-Okay, we know farming is not easy and there can be signficant stresses.
+Okay, we know farming is not easy, and there can be significant stresses.
 Farming is like a rollercoaster.–volatility is the only constant.
-Not only are commodity prices down, but on our farm, we struggled with some terrible animal health issues a couple months ago.
-Now, the weather finally feels like spring and we are trying to plant a crop.
-But, it’s not going well.
+Not only are commodity prices down, but we have struggled with some terrible animal health issues recently.
+I felt during this time of uncertainty: it was time to write a letter to all farmers.

-1. Keep telling yourself the situation is out of your control.
+1. Remind yourself the situation is out of your control.
 And, then tell yourself again, “it’s out of your control.”
-And repeat, if necessary.
-And along with that message, talk about your frustrations–what is happening on your farm.
-And if you need to repeat yourself, go right ahead.
-Just keep talking.
-(Believe me, I have heard a lot of repeated frustrations lately, over and over.)
+And along with that message, talk out your frustrations.
+Talk to family, friends, and neighbors.
+Share your frustrations and concerns.
+Keep talking, and don’t isolate yourself.

-2. Understand tensions are high.
-Things that normally don’t bother you, will bother you.
+3. Understand tensions are high.
+Things that generally don’t bother you will bother you.
 You may lash out.
 Take a deep breath.
 It’s going to be okay.
 Keep your priorities straight.
-Count your blessings.
-Remind yourself of the big picture of life.
-What is really important?
+Ask yourself: What is important in your life?

-4. Make sure you are rested.
+6. Make sure you are well-rested.
 Take care of yourself.
 Eat properly.

-5. Get off the farm.
-Or take a walk, Or go to a movie.
-Or go out to eat.
-Better yet, invite some other farmer friends and go out to eat.
-And talk about it (yes, refer to #1).
-Whatever you do, don’t isolate yourself.
+7. Take time for yourself.
+Get off the farm.
+Take a walk.
+Go to a movie.
+Go out to eat.
+Better yet, invite some other farmer friends to go along.

-6. Keep your humor.
+8. Keep your humor.
 Laugh at yourself.
 Laugh at your circumstances–even if it’s inappropriate.
-It may seem innapropriate.
+It may seem inapropriate.
 Give yourself permission.
 It’s okay and good for you to laugh, even if it makes absolutely no sense.

 If these don’t work, there are professionals that can help.
 Please reach out and use them.
 Don’t let the stress eat at you.
 Contact your state Department of Agriculture.
 For Minnesota, please contact Ted Matthews 320-266-2390.

-I wish farming was not so stressful.
+I wish farming were not so stressful.
 If consumers only knew what farmers go through to put food on their table, they would have a renewed respect for farmers.
 The sacrifices we make are beyond what most people can imagine.
 But we love what we do.
-Yes, there are days we want to just throw in the towel.
+Yes, there are days you may want to throw in the towel.
 And logic tells us we probably should some days.
 But farmers persevere.
-You can’t be a farmer unless you do.
 But we have our limits too.

 We can only believe that better days are ahead.
 That’s what keeps us going . . .